Install SPL2-based apps

 After installation, all application modules in the /apps/default/data/spl2 directory are automatically uploaded and stored in your instance.
 If the files in your /apps/local/data/spl2 and /apps/default/data/spl2 directories have the same name, then the local directory takes precedence.
 The file in the local directory is uploaded instead, but both files are preserved in their respective directories.

-If you make changes to these modules in these directories later, they will not automatically upload unless you re-install the app.
+If you make changes to these modules in these directories later, the changes will not automatically upload unless you re-install the app.
 This process occurs only at installation.
 To learn how to modify an app later, see Manage SPL2-based apps.

 See also